-The Group promotes the use of compensation measures for its greenhouse gas emissions.
+The Group promotes the use of compensation measures for its GHG emissions.
 For example, it promotes the creation of green spaces (trees, bushes, grass, and flowers) to increase carbon capture and sequestration, as well as to contribute to an increase in biodiversity in the areas close to the production facilities.
-The Board has set a target to have planted 5,000 trees by 31 December 2025, including those planted from 1 January 2019 (Spekboom in South Africa is defined as a tree for this target).
-As of 31 December 2021, CLN Group has planted the following number of trees:
+The Board has set a target to have planted 15,000 trees by 31 December 2030, including those planted from 1 January 2019 (Spekboom in South Africa is defined as a tree for this target).
+As of 31 December 2022, CLN Group has planted the following number of trees since 2019:

-- MW division 3,820 trees accumulated - MA division 5,270 trees accumulated
+- MW division 6,053 trees accumulated. - MA division 8,775 trees accumulated.